-A bronchoscopy can be performed with endobronchial ultrasound (EBUS) to diagnose or to determine the stage of lung cancer.
-The procedure uses high-frequency sound waves to deliver images of tissues through a flexible scope, which is inserted through the mouth into the larger lungs' airways called bronchi.
+An endobronchial ultrasound (EBUS) is a procedure to diagnose various types of lung diseases such as inflammations, infections, or cancer.
+The procedure uses high-frequency sound waves to deliver images of tissues through bronchoscopy (a flexible scope, which is inserted through the mouth into the larger lungs' airways called bronchi).

 You will not be exposed to ionizing radiation or undergo surgery during an endobronchial ultrasound.
 In addition to its ability to diagnose certain kinds of inflammatory lung diseases that cannot be confirmed with standard imaging tests, it is typically performed in an outpatient setting.

-Endobronchial Ultrasound Bronchoscopy Procedure in Hyderabad allows physicians to collect tissue or fluid samples without having to perform traditional surgery on the lungs or surrounding lymph nodes.
-Samples are useful for:-
+Endobronchial Ultrasound procedure allows physicians to collect tissue or fluid samples without having to perform traditional surgery on the lungs or surrounding lymph nodes.
+Samples are useful for:

 Historically, lung cancer was diagnosed using invasive procedures carried out via the thorax (chest) to obtain an accurate staging.
 Some of these techniques include: